ReferenceError: behavior is not defined or Can’t find variable: behavior

 If it is not properly defined, you'll see this error.

 Check analysis.json - this can indicate you referenced an output that doesn't exist or used an incorrect operation.

-Many operations on agents require a physical location on the x,y plane - for example searching for neighbors.
-This error will be thrown if that's the case.
+Many operations on agents require a physical location on the x,y plane for example searching for neighbors.
+This error will be thrown if there is no position defined for the agent.